Skip to content

 Benefits of TRT

-• More stable mood, less irritability and depression
+• More stable mood, with reduced irritability and depressive symptoms

 Risks and Precautions

-• Prostate health: TRT may increase PSA and accelerate the growth of existing prostate cancer, though it does not cause new cancer in most cases [PubMed]
+• Prostate Health: TRT may elevate PSA and accelerate growth of existing prostate cancer but does not appear to cause new cancers (15371849).

-• Blood changes: Raising the red blood cell count (erythrocytosis) may slightly increase stroke risk.
+• Blood Risks: Increases in red blood cell count (erythrocytosis) can marginally raise stroke or clot risk.

-• Sleep apnea: TRT can worsen or reveal underlying obstructive sleep apnea.
+• Sleep Apnea: TRT can worsen undiagnosed or untreated sleep apnea.

-• Cardiovascular considerations: Conflicting evidence about heart risks, especially for older men or those with heart disease [PubMed].
+• Cardiovascular Risks: Conflicting studies about heart risks, especially in older men or those with heart disease (27144238).

 • Men with active prostate or breast cancer

-• Men with blood-clotting disorders (thrombophilia) or very high hematocrit
+• Individuals with blood clotting disorders or very high hematocrit levels

 Table: Myths vs. Facts About Andropause and TRT